Bath, Saint Kitts and Nevis: Bath Hotel and Spring House

-Some notable dignitaries how have visited the attraction include Lord Nelson, Samuel Taylor Coleridge, and Prince William Henry.
+Some notable dignitaries who have visited the attraction include Lord Nelson, Samuel Taylor Coleridge, and Prince William Henry.

-The hotel was a popular destination for tourists for 60 years afterwards until it closed down.
+The hotel was a popular destination for tourists for 60 years afterward until it closed down.
 It reopened in 1912 and was shut down in 1940.
 With the outbreak of the Second World War, it was repurposed as a training center for the West Indian Regiment.

-The hotel and grounds that the baths are on as of March 2021 is owned by the government and is registered in the name of the Nevis Housing and Land development Corporation, which is the legal entity that holds land on behalf of the Nevis Island Administration.
+The hotel and grounds that the baths are on as of March 2021 are owned by the government and are registered in the name of the Nevis Housing and Land development Corporation, which is the legal entity that holds land on behalf of the Nevis Island Administration.

 The hotel is currently shut down (May 2022) but the springs are open to the public.

 The house is built upon 5 hot springs where the water ranges from 104 to 115 Fahrenheit.